copsTvFan/cops-episode-guide/guide.md

 **Albuquerque, NM 17**

-- (11:07 AM John Sting Briefing) Vice Unit -- Detective Tod Babcock says they are going to do a John Op.
+- (Albuquerque, NM -- 11:07 AM John Sting Briefing) Vice Unit -- Detective Tod Babcock says they are going to do a John Op.
 The girls will walk up and down Central soliciting Johns for sex for money.
 They'll get them to park at a nearby hotel, lead them to a room where they will be waiting.
 Officer Nicole Boone and Officer Mariann Wallace are the girls.
-Tod says the Johns are hard up by the lack of prostitutes and are so hard up they're even picking up Isabelle. prostitution sting; officers find narcotics; grandmother's car stolen.
+Tod says the Johns are hard up by the lack of prostitutes and are so hard up they're even picking up Isabelle.
+Featuring Detective Paul J. Montoya, Sgt.
+Clarence G. Davis, Detective John McKenna.
+A john wants "hokie pokie".
+(12:57 PM) Mike gets arrested, but decides to flee while cuffed and gets caught.
+- (Albuquerque, NM -- 4:59 PM Burglary In Progress) Valley Area Command.
+  Officer Tim Gonterman, Officer Elmer O. Guevara, Officer Joseph Mosel, Officer Franklin Mock.
+Officers find narcotics.
+- (Albuquerque, NM -- 11:38 PM Stolen Vehicle) Southeast Area Command.
+Officer Charles Gravis, Officer Shane Rodgers, Officer Briane Dennison.
+Grandmother's car stolen.

 ## CP-1233